RealTimeSimLab/BIPI2D/README.md

 ## Examples

-Multiple boundary data files for generating particles is provided in the folder NxtoParticleGeneration/Test_datafiles
+Multiple boundary data files for generating particles is provided in the folder ParticleGeneration/Test_datafiles

+In order to obtain the input files for the executable BIPI_algorithm.exe, first move the boundary file bulkBdry1D.dat from the example folder to the folder ParticleGeneration/inputCAD for BIPI_algorithm.exe.
+Next run the python program NxtoParticleGeneration.py following prompts on the screen which requires particle spacing value and unit conversion from bulkBdry1D.dat to the input files for BIPI_algorithm.exe (input_bulkBdryEdge.dat, input_particles_cartesianMesh.dat, input_param_SimSize.dat).
+Also, in addition to the input files for BIPI_algorithm .exe an image file bulkBdry.png is generated for viewing the mesh file processed as an image.

+Note: In the script NxtoParticleGeneration.py PLOTEL elements in NX mesh file is read as elements, but this can be changed in bulkBdryCase2D() function.

 ----------